-Section 44 (1) (a) of the FOIA provides that information is exempt from release if its disclosure is prohibited by, or under, any enactment.
-Under Section 23 of the Civil Aviation Act 1982, information which relates to a particular person (which includes a company or organisation), and has been supplied to the CAA pursuant to an ANO, is prohibited from disclosure.
-This includes information submitted to the CAA under the MOR scheme.
-A copy of this exemption can be found below.
+Section 44 (1) (a) of the FOIA provides that information is exempt information if its disclosure is prohibited by, or under, any enactment.
+Under Section 23 of the Civil Aviation Act 1982, information which relates to a particular person (which includes a company or organisation) and has been supplied to the CAA pursuant to an ANO is prohibited from disclosure (a copy of this exemption can be found enclosed).